mikeislas06/Mapbox-React-Typescript/README.md

 ## Learn More

 Site is deployed in Netlify.
-You can take a look at it following the next URL.\
+You can take a look at it in following the next URL.\
 [https://mapbox-maig.netlify.app](https://mapbox-maig.netlify.app)